 Application

 Each applicant must submit a brief written description of their submitted entry.
-Additional information can be obtained by visiting the Office of Diversity, Equity, and Inclusion, located in Ludlum 110, and requesting a copy.
+Additional information can be obtained by visiting the Office of Institutional Equity and requesting a copy.

 Entry Requirements Summary